Bugula neritina: Distribution

 The Bugula neritina species, one of the first bryozoans to be discovered and considered as the type species of the Bugula genus, are colonial and marine animals, with a wide geographical distribution.
 They are actually considered a complex of three crypitic species, morphologically equal, but with a few genetic differences, and the haplotype S1 is the most distributed.

-They are virtually cosmopolitans and, in many regions, invasives, once they can be found in almost the whole globe, with exception of the north and south poles, subartic and subantartic, being commonly present in the costal regions of the North Pacific and North Atlantic; in Australia, New Zealand, United States and Hawaii, Mediterranean Sea and even in Brazil.
+They are virtually cosmopolitans and, in many regions, invasives, once they can be found in almost the whole globe, with exception of the north and south poles, subartic and subantartic, being commonly present in the coastal regions of the North Pacific and North Atlantic; in Australia, New Zealand, United States and Hawaii, Mediterranean Sea and even in Brazil.
 These animals have preference for shallow and warm waters, between 10 and 30 °C, being found in port areas and in ship hulls, which facilitated their dispersion and introduction in new regions.
 B. neritina forms biofouling colonies of approximately 10 centimeters of height, preferring organic and rigid substrates.